Lakes of India

 Asia’s largest freshwater oxbow lake

 Located between Krishna and Godavari deltas

-Kolleru lake is one of the largest fresh water lake in India.
+Kolleru Lake is one of the largest freshwater lakes in India.

 Also called Lonar Crater

-It is notified, National Geo- Heritage Monument, Saline, soda lake.
-It is created during the Pleistocene epoch by a meteorite collision.
+It is notified of, the National Geo- Heritage Monument, Saline, and Soda Lake.
+It was created during the Pleistocene epoch by a meteorite collision.
 Located at Lonar in Buldhana district Maharastra.

 Situated in the Indian hill station in Mount Abu in the Aravalli range.

 Second largest brackish water lagoon after Chilka lake in India.